polterguy/magic/README.md

 5. Create your view model.
 See the `magic.todo.web.model` project for an example.
 6. Create your controller.
 See the `magic.todo.web.controller` project for an example.
 7. Add a reference to your controller and service into the `magic.backend`.
-8. Make sure you somehow configure Ninject to use your service implementation
+8. Configure your `IServiceCollection` in for instance a class implementing `IConfigureServices`.

 ## Changing database provider

 To change database provider is easy.
 Open up _"appsettings.config"_ in your _"magic.backend"_ project, and change the `database` section to whatever database provider you want to use, and the connection string to your database.
-Notice, Magic will automatically create the database schema itself accoding to your `ClassMap` definition(s).
+Notice, Magic will automatically create the database schema itself according to your `ClassMap` definition(s).
 Supported database drivers are as follows.

 * `MySQL` - Make sure you use a connection string to an existing MySQL database instance
 * `MSSQL` - Microsoft SQL Server
 * `SQLIte` - SQLIte database (this is the default)

+In addition, most different dialects of MS SQL is supported.

 ## Additional modules